adidas/api-guidelines/README.md

 ![layers](/assets/layersfull.png)

 The **Core Principles** define the general rules that MUST be followed at throughout the full API lifecycle at any level. **Protocol guidelines** define the protocols used within the organization.
 The **Message guidelines** define the structure and semantics of messages used to exchange information.
 The **Application guidelines** define the definition and use of application-specific semantics.
-Finally, **Non-functional guidelines** define the rules for achieving the desired architectural qualities of the systems.
+Finally, **Evolution and Execution guidelines** define the rules for achieving the desired architectural qualities of systems.

-These guidelines also covers the rules for API consumers-clients.

 ---